 OUR STORY

-Together we bring almost 150 years of life and more than 50 years of professional knowledge and experience to Unfiltered Therapists.
-We are all committed to our own work and to ongoing training as therapists so we can make brain-body health more accessible and easier to understand.
+Together, we bring nearly 150 years of lived experience and over 50 years of combined professional practice to Unfiltered Therapists.
+Each of us is committed to our own personal healing, professional growth, and ongoing training so we can keep making brain-body mental health more accessible, inclusive, and easy to understand.

 To learn more about us individually, check out our stories